ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/jamie-oliver-italy-book-giveaway.markdown

   \ and easy-to-follow style, the book has chapters on Antipasti, Salads, Soups, Pasta,\
   \ Rice & Dumplings, Meat, Fish, Sides, Bread & Pastry, Dessert and all of the Italian\
   \ basics you'll ever need to know.</p>\r\n<p>Looking forward to improving your cooking\
   \ skills?
-Enter the form below and you surprise your loved ones with a nice meal!</p>"
+Enter the form below and surprise your loved ones with a nice meal!</p>"
 entry-title: "Win Jamie cooks Italy book!"
 entry-content: "Enter the draw to Win Jamie cooks Italy book by completing the form\
   \ below before 23:59 on 11th of October 2018."